 Nonetheless, this twentieth century revival movement has struggled to emulate early Methodism’s impact upon Australian society.
 Despite retaining much of John Wesley’s priorities, its progress cannot be compared to the vigour of nineteenth century Methodism.
 This comprehensive, evidence-based assessment of the Wesleyan Methodist Church points to renewed vision that harnesses John Wesley’s “doctrine, spirit and discipline”, avoids past failures and reclaims the power of evangelical faith and practice.

 Methodism Reborn is available in Hardcover or Kindle.
-Hardcover copies can be purchased online using our Flat-rate Postage or through Pick-up locations in Melbourne, Australia or Auckland, New Zealand.
+Hardcover copies can be purchased online using our Flat-rate Postage or through Pick-up locations in Australia or in Auckland, New Zealand.
 Copies in Kindle format can be purchased through Amazon.com.au.
 Pick-up and Kindle options will take you away from this online book store.